Drilling and finishing holes in aircraft components

 - apply surface protection/coatings to finished holes on completion of the drilling activity (where appropriate)

-Produce and finish (including de-burring) holes in aircraft components, to include four of the following types of hole:
+- Produce and finish (including de-burring) holes in aircraft components, to include four of the following types of holes:

 - through